Air Transport Advisory Board

 In 1994 he was asked to review the then dying CHIRP, and in conjunction with Clive Elton, wrote a detailed report which recommended revitalising the organisation, including better funding and a full time Chief Executive.
 The report was accepted by the CAA.

-He was a main Board Trustee for 19 years and now serves on the Air Transport Board.
+Chris was a CHIRP Trustees for 19 years and now serves on the Air Transport Advisory Board.

 In 1990, Peter joined the UK CAA as a Flight Operations Inspector.
-Subsequently he joined CAA’s management team becoming head of operating standards division before moving to the UK Airprox Board as director.
+Subsequently he joined the CAA’s management team, becoming Head of Operating Standards Division before moving to the UK Airprox Board as Director.

 Captain Lance Jordan